alpas/alpasdev/src/main/resources/docs/entity-relationship.md

 ### [One To One](#one-to-one)

 The simplest of all the relations is one-to-one.
 For example, a `User` could have one `Profile` and one profile belongs to only one `User`.
 So a one-to-one relationship is best described by **hasOne** and **belongsTo** names.
-In our example, `Users` *hasOne* `Profile` and inversely, `Profile` **belongsTo** `User`.
+In our example, a `User` *hasOne* `Profile` and inversely, a `Profile` **belongsTo** one `User`.

 While designing a database schema, only one of the tables would have a column that points to an id of the other "foreign" table.
 This key is called a **foreign key** and generally, this column is named `foreignTable_id` such as "user_id".

 The table that has the **foreign key** defined in its table gets to be on the `belongsTo` side of the relationship.
 Think of it as a pet dog with a collar tag that says "I belong to this awesome owner with this phone number".
 This is true for not just one-to-one but also one-to-many relationships.

 On the other side of the relationship, the table that ***does not*** have a foreign key pointing to the other table gets to be on the `hasOne` side of the relationship.

 Understanding the differences between `belongsTo` and `hasOne` is very important as it is a common source of confusion, especially among beginners.

 Let's now see an example of two entities with a one-to-one relationship.
+We'll start with plain entities without any relationship and then modify them to connect them in the next steps.

 <span class="line-numbers" data-start="3" data-file="entities/User.kt">